 - Career advancement opportunities.
 At Marlin, we encourage cross-training and utilize a skills matrix to track and reward employees for learning new processes and equipment.
 Also, to support employee growth, we offer tuition reimbursement.

-The Marlin strategy is working, as we have more engineers than the rest of our competition combined.
+The Marlin strategy is working, as we have more degreed engineers than the rest of our competition combined.
 Twenty percent of Marlin teammates are mechanical engineers, industrial engineers, or chemical engineers.

 To apply to one of our open positions, visit our Careers page.